What’s Your Story? 2023-2024 is Now Open for Entries!

 “You” means a person, – or youth Group (such as a youth – film or drama school, or youth clubs) wanting to enter the Competition.
 You also means someone who takes part or appears in an Entry.
 It is the responsibility of the entrant to make sure that each participant is made aware and accepts these Competition Rules.
 This means that if you submit a video, please make sure that all of the actors (who are called “participants”) and their parents (where the participants are under 18) are happy for you to agree to these Competition Rules.
 We recommend that you have all participants review these Competition Rules.

-We run the Competition to raise awareness and educate our community about the risks, dangers and also the exciting opportunities available to us all when we are online.
-The Competition gives you the opportunity to create a short video (an “Entry”) and upload it to the What’s Your Story Website.
+We run the Competition to raise awareness and educate our community about the risks, dangers and the exciting opportunities available to us all when we are online.
+The Competition gives you the opportunity to create a short video (an “Entry”) and upload it to the What’s Your Story? website.
 Create and upload a 2-minute video answering the following question and share with as many people as you can.

-Create a two-minute video to answer this question for a chance to win one of our great prizes.
-Use live action, stop action, animation, original music or none.
+Create a two-minute video answering our question for a chance to win one of our great prizes.
+Use live action, stop action, animation, original music, or none.

 Once we have checked that your Entry meets the Competition Rules, we will post it online for others to view and comment on.
 All entries will be reviewed and scored according to criteria as outlined under section 11.
 Please also see section 9, Prizes.
 A panel of independent Judges will – select the winning Entries .

-There will be a Public Viewing Period when Entries can be viewed on the What’s Your Story website.
-On the website, your Entry/the Entries can be liked (clicking the heart button) and commented on by the public until January 17th, 2023.
+There will be a Public Viewing Period when Entries can be viewed on the What’s Your Story? website.
+On the website, your Entry/the Entries can be liked (clicking the heart button) and commented on by the public until January 9th, 2024.

-The Final Judging Period begins on -January 19th, 2023
+The Final Judging Period begins week commencing January 15th, 2024

 The Competition is open to individuals (“Individual Entrants”), schools– and youth Groups (“Group Entrants”).